Section 3.3 The Hopf lemma and the strong maximum principle

 Solution.

-As \(w=u-v\) is constant, we have \(Lw = cw = 0\) in \(\Omega\text{.}\) If \(c \not \equiv 0\text{,}\) then the only way for this to happen is if \(w \equiv
+As is constant, we have in If then the only way for this to happen is if

 Comment.

-\le 0\text{,}\) implies \(c \lt 0\text{.}\) While it ends up being a very minor detail in this problem, it is important to understand that this is not true.
-To understand why, let’s unpack what the inequalities for the coefficient function \(c\) mean, precisely, in the context of this unit:
+In this and other problems students sometimes claim, implicitly or explicitly, that plus the overall assumption that implies While it ends up being a very minor detail in this problem, it is important to understand that this is not true.
+To understand why, let’s unpack what the inequalities for the coefficient function mean, precisely, in the context of this unit:

-\Omega\text{.}\) For an explicit example, take for instance \(\Omega = (-1,1) \subset \R\) and \(c(x)=-x^2\text{.}\) Then \(c \le 0\) in \(\Omega\) and \(c \not \equiv 0\text{,}\) but \(c(0)=0\) and so it is not true that \(c \lt 0\) in \(\Omega\text{.}\)
+Thus combined with in implies that there exists such that It does not imply that for all For an explicit example, take for instance and Then in and but and so it is not true that in

 5. Connectedness and the strong maximum principle.

-Give a counterexample showing that the conclusion of Theorem 3.8 can fail (albeit in a rather uninteresting way) if \(\Omega\) is not connected.
+Give a counterexample showing that the conclusion of Theorem 3.8 can fail (albeit in a rather uninteresting way) if is not connected.

 6. (PS5) Maximum principles in the reverse order.

-Suppose for simplicity that \(\Omega\) is both bounded and connected.
+Suppose for simplicity that is both bounded and connected.
 We proved our maximum principles for elliptic equations in roughly the following order:

 It is interesting to note that one can also work in the reverse order, in the sense that (6) implies (1)–(5).